Chili’s Awesome Blossom Petals Easy Copycat Recipe

 7. Pour buttermilk into a bowl.

-8. In another bowl combine flour, seasoned salt, black pepper, garlic powder, onion powder, and paprika.
+8. Combine flour, seasoned salt, black pepper, garlic powder, onion powder, and paprika in another bowl.

-9. Bread the onions by first putting in the flour, then dip into the buttermilk, and back into the flour.
-Rest the onions on a wire rack.
+9. Bread the onions by first putting them in the flour, then dipping them into the buttermilk and back into the flour.
+Then, rest the onions on a wire rack.

 10. Heat oil to 350 degrees.
 Add the onions in small batches.